 The Chang'e 2 spacecraft was also the first to travel to the L2 Lagrange point directly from a lunar orbit, or from a Sun-Earth Lagrange point to an asteroid (which took place in 2011 and 2012, respectively).

-But perhaps most impressive of all was the Chang'e 4 mission, which has the honor of being the first mission in history to achieve a soft landing on the far side of the Moon.
-Its exploration of the South Pole-Aitken Basin is also very important given the fact that many space agencies are contemplating building a crewed outpost there in the coming decade.
+The Chang'e 4 mission is the most significant, however, being the first mission in history to achieve a soft landing on the far side of the Moon.
+Its exploration of the South Pole-Aitken Basin is also very important because of how many space agencies plan to build crewed outposts there in the coming decade.

 The Lunar Micro Ecosystem (LME) is also the first experiment to test the effects of lunar gravity on living creatures.
 While the experiment experienced a setback after a cotton seed sprouted and then died shortly thereafter, the information gathered here is expected to inform future crewed missions and the creation of a permanent outpost on the surface.

-At present, China is considered to be the third largest power in space (behind Russia and the United States).
-And in the coming years, the CNSA has many ambitious plans in place that they hope will catapult them to the status of superpower.
+Today, China is considered to be the third-largest power in space (behind Russia and the United States).
+And in the coming years, the CNSA has many ambitious plans in place that they hope will catapult them to the leading space superpower.

 For starters, China is currently gearing up to complete Phase III of the Chang'e program, which will end with the Chang'e 5 conducting the country's first sample-return mission from the Moon.
 The fourth phase (planned for 2023-2027), will consist of more research conducting in the South-Pole Aitken Basin and the construction of a research outpost.